shsagir/play-area-sync/docs/htaccess.md

 ## About .htaccess

 `.htaccess` is a hidden file that usually lives in the web root folder of your code base.
 It enables altering the web server's, Apache in this case, configuration directives.
 Therefore the syntax is a bit cryptic. `.htaccess` rules apply to all subdirectories.
+Take care: htaccess is a sharp sword.
+With great power comes great responsibility.

 ### .htaccess example